brachkow/netlify-og-image/README.md

 Ready to use `og-image` generator for netlify functions.
 Based on [Michael Heap article](https://michaelheap.com/og-image-netlify-on-demand-builders/).
 Includes CSS-reset and bundler to remove styling headaches.

-Ready to use og-image generator for netlify functions

 ## Usage

 - `yarn dev` – to preview template